The Best Rivers In Ontario For Trout And Steelhead

 • Anglers can also target aggressive steelhead and salmon that first enter the lower river by fishing at Peace Park in the town of Cobourg

-• Sinclair park also gives anglers access to the river between Peace park and the Conservation area.
+• Sinclair park also gives anglers access to the river between Peace Park and the Conservation area.

 The Ganaraska River